CENTER FOR U.S. WAR

 VETERANS' ORAL HISTORIES

 Robert Callahan enlisted in the US Army at the age of 18 in August 1962, shortly after graduating from high school, and he served on active duty as an infantryman for fourteen years, during which time he reached the rank of sergeant first class.
-After serving with the Third Infantry Division in Germany in 1966, Callahan was assigned to the Second Battalion, Eighteenth Infantry (2/18), part of the Second Brigade of the First Infantry Division, also known as the “Big Red One.”
-The First Division was then engaged in combat in Vietnam.
+After serving with the 3rd Infantry Division in Germany in 1966, Callahan was assigned to the 2nd Battalion, 18th Infantry (2/18), part of the 2nd Brigade of the 1st Infantry Division, also known as the “Big Red One.”
+The 1st Division was then engaged in combat in Vietnam.
 At the time of Callahan’s arrival in March, the 2/18, along with the rest of the Second Brigade, was stationed at Bear Cat base camp.
 The brigade was at that time operating around Vung Tau and in the Rung Sat Special Zone, an area of mangrove swamps spreading out from the main channel of the Saigon River.
 The Vietcong had been threatening ships heading up the river to Saigon.
 Clearing the area of the enemy was an important assignment.

 The mangrove swamps were tidally influenced and, what was shallow water at one time during the day, became deep water shortly afterward.
 The Big Red One soldiers climbed trees and strung hammocks made from parachute material for sleeping to stay out of the water.
 They crossed the numerous streams in the area using air mattresses to ferry equipment across, and they were constantly harassed by leeches and swarms of mosquitoes.
 The soldiers were constantly soaking wet and applied silicone lotion to their wrinkled skin to keep flesh from sloughing off.
 Callahan recalled that the temperature averaged 100 degrees Fahrenheit.